 - Web pages employ spatial layout to segment content visually, with scrolling to accommodate overflow.
 Photoshop works in layers.
 While you can certainly still map out visual elements and content across your Photoshop canvas, the tool itself does not aid you in determining how best to visually segment your real estate.

-- Photoshop is an approximation of the final result; like a sculptor’s pencil sketch compared to the final sculpture.
-It is not accurate enough, and its usefulness is limited.
+- Photoshop is a pixel-rendered approximation of the final result; like a sculptor’s pencil sketch compared to the final sculpture.
+It is not accurate enough, and its usefulness is therefore limited.
 Designers need to sketch in something that is closer to the final product, in a medium that reflects reality better.

 - Photoshop is not a browser-native format.
 Just because something is pixel perfect in Photoshop does not mean it will make it into the final product.